-Pass Merit Distinction LO1 Examine networking pr P1 Discuss the benefits and constraints of different network types and standards.
-P2 Explain the impact of network topology, communication and bandwidth requirements.
-M1 Assess common networking principles and how protocols enable the effectiveness of networked systems.
-D1 Evaluate the topology protocol selected for a given scenario and how it demonstrates the efficient utilisation of a networking system.
-LO2 Explain networking dev rices and operations P3 Discuss the operating principles of networking devices and server types.
-P4 Discuss the interdependence of workstation hardware and relevant networking software.
-M2 Explore a range of server types and justify the selection of a server for a given scenario, regarding cost and performance optimisation.
-LO3 Design efficient networ ked systems P5 Design a networked system to meet a given specification.
-P6 Design a maintenance schedule to support the networked system.
-M3 Analyse user feedback on your designs with the aim of optimising your design and improving efficiency.
+Merit Distinction LO1 Examine networking principles and their protocols M1 Assess common networking principles and how protocols enable the effectiveness of networked systems.
+D1 Evaluate the topology and protocol suite selected for a given scenario and how it demonstrates the efficient utilisation of a networking system. vices and operations M2 Explore a range of server types and justify the selection of a server for a given scenario, regarding cost and performance optimisation.
+LO3 Design efficient networked systems M3 Analyse user feedback on your designs with the aim of optimising your design and improving efficiency.
 D2 Critically reflect on the implemented network, including the design and decisions made to enhance the system.
-LO4 Implement and diagno P7 Implement a networked system based on a prepared design.
-M4 Recommend potential enhancements for the networked systems.
-P8 Document and analyse test results against expected results.
+LO4 Implement and diagnose networked systems M4 Recommend potential enhancements for the networked systems.
+Merit Merit Merit Merit Minor Comparison on the second operations of networked systems.
+Mage and operations Mage and operations Mage and operations of server types and justify the selection of a server for a given scenario, regarding cost and performance optimisation.
+Keed systems Mage analyse user feedback on your designs with the aim of optimising your design and improving efficiency.
+Mage analyse the selection of a server for a signer of the aim of optimising your design and improving efficiency.

 Burgess, M. (2003) Principles of Network and System Administration.
-2nd Ed.
+2nd edn.
 John Wiley and Sons Ltd.

-Donahue, G. A. (2011) Network Warrior 2nd Ed.
+Donahue, G. A. (2011) Network Warrior 2nd edn.
 O'Reilly Media.

-Goransson, P. Black, C. et al (2016) Software Defined Networks: A Comprehensive Approach 2nd Ed.
+Goransson, P. Black, C. et al (2016) Software Defined Networks: A Comprehensive Approach 2nd edn.
 Morgan Kaufmann.

 Hallberg, B. (2005) Networking: A Beginner's Guide.
-4th Ed.
+4th edn.
 Osborne/McGraw-Hill US.